Mohamed Abdi Hassan: General

-In 2012 a leaked UN report alleged that Hassan was "one of the most notorious and influential leaders of the Hobyo-Harardhere Piracy Network", an area in the autonomous Galmudug region in south-central Somalia.
+In 2012 a leaked UN report alleged that Hassan was "one of the most notorious and influential leaders of the Hobyo-Harardhere Piracy Network", an area in the autonomous Himan & Heeb region in south-central Somalia.
 According to federal prosecutor Johan Delmulle, Hassan was specifically "responsible for the hijacking of dozens of commercial vessels from 2008 to 2013."

 In April 2012 Malaysian authorities captured Hassan.
 He was later released when a document from Somalia's then transitional government was received.
 A former president had reportedly given Hassan diplomatic status and a diplomatic passport as an incentive to quit the piracy business.

 Later the same year, Belgium and Seychelles issued an INTERPOL Red Notice for Hassan's arrest.

 In January 2013 Hassan announced in the south-central town of Adado that he had renounced crime, retiring from the piracy business.
 He also asserted that he had succeeded in getting many of his colleagues to follow suit.
 According to Mohamed Adan, chief of the local Adado administration, municipal officials were successful in persuading Hassan and other pirate commanders to disarm, as the bosses had come to the realization that they could no longer function with impunity and profits had dropped.

 Following the establishment of a new federal government in Somalia, Hassan embarked on negotiations for an agreement on a national amnesty and rehabilitation program for pirates.
 A series of meetings brokered by Tiiceey were then held between senior officials with the Somali Federal Government and top commanders of the Hobyo-Harardhere Piracy Network.
 Hassan simultaneously established the Anti-Piracy Agency in Mogadishu and sought government and international funding for an initiative that envisioned the creation of rehabilitation, skills-training camps for reformed pirates.
 Additionally, Hassan and his son attempted to negotiate a Grand Bargain, wherein all of the remaining captives held by the Hobyo-Harardhere Network would be released in exchange for a reported $2 million payment from the Somali federal authorities.
 The deal fell apart after internal disagreement and funds misappropriation, which ended in the death of a pirate negotiator.